Efficient Log-Rank Updates for Random Survival Forests: Introduction

 Random forests \citep{breiman2001random} are a staple of the machine learning toolbox, often excelling at conditional mean prediction tasks on tabular data.
 Since their introduction, Breiman's algorithmic blueprint has been extended beyond regression to a wide range of statistical quantities.
 For survival analysis, \citet{ishwaranRSF} introduced random survival forests to estimate the conditional survival function $S(t; x) = \PP{T_i > t \mid X_i = x}$.
 A random survival forest typically proceeds in two phases.
 First, the covariate space is recursively partitioned via axis-aligned cuts, with splits chosen to maximize a criterion that separates units into groups with differing survival.
 Second, the resulting partitions are used to produce covariate-specific predictions, either by ensemble-aggregating or kernel-weighting Kaplan--Meier (or Nelson--Aalen) survival functions.
 The most common splitting criterion is the log-rank statistic, initially suggested for survival trees by \citet{leblanc1993survival, segal1988regression}.
 Intuitively, the log-rank statistic assesses whether a candidate split separates samples into regions with different survival distributions.

 A major reason for the computational success of Breiman's regression forests is the efficiency of CART splitting, which reduces to computing running means \citep{hastie2009elements}.
 Given sorted samples, evaluating all $n$ candidate split points takes $O(n)$ time.
-Similar efficiency gains underlie many practical extensions of forests, such as the use of gradient-based approximations in boosted trees \citep{friedman2001greedy} or the generalized random forest framework of \citet{athey2019generalized}, where custom targets defined via estimating equations are reduced to CART updates.
+Similar efficiency gains underlie many practical extensions of forests, such as the use of gradient-based approximations in boosted trees \citep{friedman2001greedy} or the generalized random forest framework of \citet{athey2019generalized}, where custom targets defined via estimating equations are reduced to CART splits on gradient-based pseudo outcomes.
 In contrast, random survival forests do not typically admit such simplifications: the log-rank statistic requires summing over the $M$ distinct event times in a node, giving $O(M)$ computation for every candidate split.
-To the best of our knowledge, leading implementations, including \texttt{randomForestSRC} \citep{ishwaranRSF}, \texttt{ranger} \citep{wright2015ranger}, and \texttt{sksurv} \citep{polsterl2020scikit}, all implement log-rank splitting in this way\footnote{The respective code is \href{https://github.com/kogalur/randomForestSRC/blob/7e8ac1aa5511beeb92bc5b0c1ca90dad6382f802/src/main/c/randomForestSRC.c\#L20205}{here} for \texttt{randomForestSRC}, \href{https://github.com/imbs-hl/ranger/blob/af66626cbe5eadcc4cdf6cc3daeb74e9d90b204f/src/TreeSurvival.cpp\#L423}{here} for \texttt{ranger}, and \href{https://github.com/sebp/scikit-survival/blob/ae9122890d847cab011cb360d5eb8b44e5fd1fbf/sksurv/tree/_criterion.pyx\#L302}{here} for \texttt{sksurv}.}, as do other approaches relying on two-sample tests for split evaluation \citep{hothorn2003exact}.
+To the best of our knowledge, leading implementations, including \texttt{randomForestSRC} \citep{ishwaranRSF}, \texttt{ranger} \citep{wright2015ranger}, and \texttt{sksurv} \citep{polsterl2020scikit}, all implement log-rank splitting in this way, as do other approaches relying on two-sample tests for split evaluation \citep{hothorn2003exact}.